wind-addons/WindDungeonHelper/README.md

 2. **Enemy Progress**

-    This module will add percentage information on the tooltip for every enemy in the dungeon.
+    Add percentage information on the tooltip for every enemy in the dungeon.

 3. **LFG Group Info**

-    This module will add the class information of the members inside the group.
+    Add the class information of the members inside the group.

+4. **Quick Keystone**

+    Put the keystone from bag automatically.

 ## ❤️ Credits
 Special thanks for `Ace3`, `ElitismHelper`, `XIV_Databar`.